benqo/framework-test/README.md

 To start receiving data from Lumu in your class, you have to complete the following steps:

 1. Conform to the ``LumuManagerDelegate`` protocol
-2. Get the shared instance of LumuManager: ``LumuManager *lumu = [LumuManager sharedManager];``
-3. Set your class as the delegate for Lumu
+2. Register your class as the delegate for Lumu: ``[LumuManager sharedManager].delegate = self;``
-4. Implement the optional protocol methods, to receive data from Lumu
+3. Implement the optional protocol methods, to receive data from Lumu

 LumuManager provides the next optional protocol methods:
 ```objectivec